stfnio/metrics/README.md

-# metrics
+# Statistics
-A solution for smart metrics calculation
+A solution for smart near-realtime statistics calculation